Ferrari 360 Gauge Backlight Replacement

 Then you can replace the backlight that is under them.
 Make sure you seat the new backlight plug well, I messed up and didn’t plug the new backlight in all the way on my first attempt, so I tried a dry fit without fully assembling the gauge cluster on my second attempt.

 Make sure your gauge faces are on correctly, or else your screens will be off center.
+Also make sure your needles are on the correct gauge.
+The longest needle goes on the RPM gauge, not the speedo, as I accidentally found out.

 Red goes on top, and the new backlight cable will stick out a little bit on the end, but will be covered by your dash.
 Then just re-install in reverse order.
+Make sure you clean out the inside of the gauges well - the first time I re-installed, I noticed a hair fell in there.

 This part works great and looks just like the factory green lights.
 Some people swap in a yellow Speedo gauge, but I couldn’t find any that matched the stock fonts and would have the same color backlight.
 Some people also paint the needles red, like on the Challenge Stradale but I just left them stock.